jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit07/perceptron.md

 A perceptron that learns the weights and bias to correctly model the logical AND function.

 To see how this would be build using something like scikit-learn, I have added a self-contained implementation with a similar function in the last cell of the notebook.
-It outputs 1 only when both inputs are 1, mimicking the behavior of the logical AND.
+It outputs 1 only when both inputs are 1, mimicking the behaviour of the logical AND.
 This is an example of using a perceptron for binary classification.

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jaco-uoeo/ml-artefact/blob/{{ site.github_branch }}/Unit07/Ex2%20perceptron_AND_operator.ipynb)